levitesuo/tiff_mtg/README.md

 poetry install
 ```

+Create a directory where the pdf:s will be saved names 'pages' in the project root.

 ## Startup

 If you just did the installation you are in the right direcotry, otherwise navigate back to the directory .../tiff_mtg and run the following command.